CorpOnThron/OpenVinoInstallation/README.md

 l_openvino_toolkit_ie_p_2018.5.445.tgz: gzip compressed data, was "l_openvino_toolkit_ie_p_2018.5.445.tar", last modified: Wed Dec 19  12:49:53 2018, max compression, from FAT filesystem (MS-DOS, OS/2, NT)

-Repeat script again in case of bad output and then prceed.
+Repeat script again in case of bad output and then proceed.

 2. Run second script.
 It will open nano terminal where you should replace <INSTALLDIR> with: